 - a sensation of feeling disconnected from your body

 - a feeling of dread or fear of dying

 Panic attacks are commonly mistaken for physical health problems, for example feeling as though you’re having a heart attack.
 They can therefore feel very incredibly frightening.
 We recommend that you first speak to your GP to rule out any underlying health conditions.
 Where no physical health difficulties are found, it may be that you are experiencing Panic Disorder.

 Cognitive Behaviour Therapy (CBT) has been evidenced to be highly effective in the treatment of Panic Disorder.

-We're here to help.
-If you would like to know more about treatment for Panic Disorder at The Fitzrovia Psychology Clinic, please do not hesitate to get in touch to arrange an assessment.
+We’re here to help.
+If you would like to know more about treatment for Panic Disorder at the Fitzrovia Psychology Clinic, please contact us to arrange an assessment.